DROID-SLAM: Deep Visual SLAM for Monocular, Stereo, and RGB-D Cameras: Approach

 \textbf{Correspondence} At the start of each iteration we use the current estimates of poses and depths to estimate correspondence.
 Given a grid of pixel coordinates, $\mathbf{p}_i \in \mathbb{R}^{H \times W \times 2}$ in frame $i$, we compute the dense correspondence field $\mathbf{p}_{ij}$

 for each edge $(i, j) \in \mathcal{E}$ in the frame graph.
-Here $\Pi_c$ is the camera model mapping a set of 3D points onto the image and $\Pi_c^{-1}$ is the inverse projection function mapping inverse depth map $\mathbf{d}$ and coordinate grid $\mathbf{p}_i$ to a 3D point cloud (we provide formulas and Jacobians in the appendix). $\mathbf{p}_{ij}$ represents the coordinates of pixels $\mathbf{p}_i$ mapped into frame $j$ using the current estimates of pose and depth.
+Here $\Pi_c$ is the camera model mapping a set of 3D points onto the image and $\Pi_c^{-1}$ is the inverse projection function mapping inverse depth map $\mathbf{d}$ and coordinate grid $\mathbf{p}_i$ to a 3D point cloud (we provide formulas and Jacobians in the appendix). $\mathbf{p}_{ij}$ represents the coordinates of pixels $\mathbf{p}_i$ mapped into frame $j$ using the estimated pose and depth.

 \textbf{Inputs} We use the correspondence field to index the correlation volumes.
 For each edge $(i,j) \in \mathcal{E}$ we use $\mathbf{p}_{ij}$ to perform lookup from the correlation volume $\mathbf{C}_{ij}$ to retrieve correlation features.
 Additionally, we use the correspondence field to derive optical flow induced by camera motion as the difference $\mathbf{p}_{ij} - \mathbf{p}_j$.
+Furthermore, the residual from the previous BA solution is concatenated with the flow field allowing the network to use feedback from the previous iteration.

 The correlation features provide information about visual similarity in the neighbourhood of $\mathbf{p}_{ij}$ allowing the network to learn to align visually similar image regions.
 However, correspondence is sometimes ambiguous.
 The flow provides an complementary source of information allowing the network to exploit smoothness in the motion fields to gain robustness.